 The pedestrian zone begins behind the gate.
 From here on: push the bicycle.

-First mentioned in a document in 995, Krems became a town in 1130, received a mint and was extended and fortified several times.
-Remains of this are preserved, such as the gothic stone gate in the core.
-The Gozzoburg on the high market, built around 1257, is another 13th century building, as is the Dominican monastery on the
+Krems, first mentioned in a document in 995, became a town in 1130, was given a mint and was extended and fortified several times.
+Remains of this, such as the essentially Gothic Steinertor gate, have been preserved.
+The Gozzoburg castle built around 1257 on the high market square is another 13th century building, as is the Dominican monastery founded in 1236 on the

 On top of the Trinity Column is the 'Holy Trinity', the centre of which is a Maria Immaculata.
 On the pedestal are the figures of saints: St. Vitus (patron saint of the city), St. John Nepomuk (patron against water hazards) and St. Charles Borromeo (patron saint against plague).